nzapras/CTF-Challenges/Image Sweeper III/readme.md

 # Recreating this challenge

-To recreate this challenge one can follow these steps:
+To recreate this challenge one can continue with the Twitter page made in Image Sweeper I and simply post a tweet revealing a BSSID.

-1. Select an image to start with.
-2. Modify the copyright metadata string to be the name/alias of the target.
-3. Create a supporting github account, twitter account, and blog web page.
-4. Create a repo on the github account with an readme.md file that contains the target's email.

 This completes the recreation of this CTF Challenge.